yongjinkim49/Berkeley-Blockchain-Guidebook/more-on-types-of-chains/private-chain/examples.md

-# More in-depth Analysis of Quorum, Hyperleger Fabric, and R3 Corda:
+# More in-depth Analysis of Popular Frameworks:

 We can focus on 3 key areas of functionality for these frameworks: